-AlertFox, an awesome website monitoring service, held a giveaway on Six Revisions recently, giving away $300 in credit to their service to three Six Revisions readers.
-Read on to learn who the three winners are.
+AlertFox, an awesome website monitoring service, sponsored a giveaway on Six Revisions recently, giving away $300 in credit to their service to three of our readers.

 PHP is probably the most popular web development language right now.
 At least 20 million domains use PHP and it’s the language used on major sites such as Wikipedia and Facebook as well as in some of the world’s biggest open source projects like WordPress and Drupal.